You have number seven standing by, number eight, but really number six.

 I have numerous mistresses all over the country.

-But I appreciate your concern uh about this.
+But I appreciate your concern about this.

-I uh oh in the presidential suite.
+Oh, in the presidential suite?

-You know, Sturdley, it just shows you think the presidential suite is the biggest suite in every hotel?
+You know, Sturdley, it just shows you, you think the presidential suite is the biggest suite in every hotel?

-That's just for pe No.
+That's just for people.

-I wouldn't I wouldn't touch a presidential suite.
+I wouldn't touch a presidential suite.

 They're too small.

-Hotels, they the real hotels in this country are around the world, the presidential suite is j I mean they any room, any suite that's listed on their website or in their brochure, no.
+The presidential suite is just, I mean, any room, any suite that's listed on their website or in their brochure, no.

 They always have rooms that are not listed there.